Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Abstract

 \section{Abstract}

-We study the optimal contract problem in the framework of {\em combinatorial contracts}, introduced by Duetting {\em et al.} [FOCS'21], where a principal delegates the execution of a project to an agent, and the agent can choose any subset from a given set of costly actions.
-At the core of the model is a {\em reward function} --- a monotone set function that maps each set of actions taken by the agent into an expected reward to the principal.
-To incentivize the agent, the principal offers a contract specifying the fraction of the reward to be paid, and the agent responds with their optimal action set.
-The goal is to compute the contract that maximizes the principal's expected utility.
+We study the optimal contract problem in the \emph{combinatorial actions} framework of D\"utting et al.~[FOCS'21], where a principal delegates a project to an agent who chooses a subset of hidden, costly actions, and the resulting reward is given by a monotone set function over the actions.
+The principal offers a contract that specifies the fraction of the reward the agent receives, and the goal is to compute a contract that maximizes the principal's expected utility.
+Prior work established polynomial-time algorithms for \emph{gross substitutes} rewards, while showing NP-hardness for general submodular rewards; subsequent work extended tractability to \emph{supermodular} rewards, demonstrating that tractable cases exist in both the substitutes and complements regimes.
+This left open the precise boundary of tractability for the optimal contract problem.